sbb-design-systems/lyne-components/src/components/sbb-dialog/readme.md

 Note that it is necessary to pass the event object to the `open()` method to allow the dialog to detect whether it has been opened by click or keyboard, so that the focus can be better handled.

-To dismiss the dialog you need to get a reference to the `sbb-dialog` element and call the `close(result?: any)` method, which will close the dialog element and emit a close event with an optional result as a payload.
+To dismiss the dialog you need to get a reference to the `sbb-dialog` element and call the `close(result?: any, target?: HTMLElement)` method, which will close the dialog element and emit a close event with an optional result as a payload.
+You can also indicate that an element within the dialog content should close the dialog when clicked by marking it with the `sbb-dialog-close` attribute.

 ### Usage notes
 The dialog title can be provided via the `titleContent` property and via slot `name="title"` (e.g. `<span slot="title">My dialog title</span>`).
 You can also set the property `titleBackButton` to display the back button in the title section (or content section, if title is omitted) which will emit the event `sbb-dialog_request-back-action` when clicked.